tianchengzhe/EllipTrack_docs/docs/parameters_movie_definition.rst

            image_path = {'X:/tracking_code/raw_images/'};

    Nikon ND2 Format
-     Each row stores the path to folder for the i-th segment.
+     Each row stores the path to the folder for the i-th segment.

      .. admonition:: Example
         :class: hint